dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 #### Using S3 compatible storage

-To use an S3 compatible storage other than AWS S3, such as [MinIO](https://min.io/) or [Cloudflare R2](https://www.cloudflare.com/en-ca/developer-platform/r2/), you may supply an `endpoint_url` in the config.
+To use an S3 compatible storage other than AWS S3, such as [MinIO](https://min.io/), [Cloudflare R2](https://www.cloudflare.com/en-ca/developer-platform/r2/) or [Google
+Cloud Storage](https://cloud.google.com/storage/docs/interoperability), you may supply an `endpoint_url` in the config.
 This should be set along with AWS credentials:

 ```toml
 [destination.filesystem]